sofips/qst_control/README.md

 For questions or issues:
 - Open an issue on GitHub
-- Contact: sofia.peralta@example.com (update as needed)
+- Contact: sofia.peron@mi.unc.edu.ar (update as needed)

 ---